 Kenya Tri-Adventure Expedition Costs & What’s Included

 The total cost of the Kenya Tr-Adventure is highlighted above.
 You are required to pay a 399.00 deposit.
-You can pay the remaining balance by instalments or in full.
-All fees must be paid two months prior to departure.
+You can pay the remaining balance in instalments or in full.
+All fees must be paid three months prior to departure.

 Your fees include the following;